Brazzaville to Kinshasa River Crossing – 7 Easy Steps

-The Brazzaville to Kinshasa river crossing is known to be quite disorganised and unpleasant, however, our experience wasn’t as bad as we were anticipating.
+The Brazzaville to Kinshasa river crossing is known to be quite disorganized and unpleasant, however, our experience wasn’t as bad as we were anticipating.
 We crossed over on a Sunday morning, perhaps it was less hectic than doing so on weekdays.
-Here’s all the information you’ll need to to get from Brazzaville to Kinshasa.
+Here’s all the information you’ll need to get from Brazzaville to Kinshasa.

 In Brazzaville, we stayed at Résidence Hôtelière de Moungali and we were very comfortable here.
 The rate is around USD $50 p/night (twin room) with A/C, cable TV, good wifi and it’s super clean.
 The rate includes a great breakfast each morning too.